Eddie Howe: Return to AFC Bournemouth

-In October 2012, he re-joined his former club AFC Bournemouth as manager.
+In October 2012, he re-joined his former club Bournemouth as manager.
 He won the League One Manager of the Month for November after guiding the club to three league wins and two draws, as well as an FA Cup victory.
-On 20 April 2013, he secured promotion to the Championship with AFC Bournemouth finishing runners-up and one point behind champions Doncaster Rovers.
-In the 2013–14 season, Howe's AFC Bournemouth finished 10th in the Championship, six points outside of the play-off positions.
+On 20 April 2013, he secured promotion to the Championship with Bournemouth finishing runners-up and one point behind champions Doncaster Rovers.
+In the 2013–14 season, Howe's Bournemouth finished tenth in the Championship, six points outside of the play-off positions.

 On 19 April 2015, Howe was selected as the Manager of the Decade at the Football League Awards.

-On 27 April 2015, he secured AFC Bournemouth's promotion to the Premier League.
-AFC Bournemouth beat Bolton Wanderers 3–0 at the Goldsands Stadium, a win which while not guaranteeing Premier League football for the 2015–16 season, required third placed side Middlesbrough to overcome a 19-goal goal difference with one game left in the season.
-Howe said of the promotion and of AFC Bournemouth supporters, "It shouldn't be them thanking me, it should be me thanking them.
+On 27 April 2015, he secured Bournemouth's promotion to the Premier League.
+Bournemouth beat Bolton Wanderers 3–0 at the Goldsands Stadium, a win which while not guaranteeing Premier League football for the 2015–16 season, required third placed side Middlesbrough to overcome a 19-goal goal difference with one game left in the season.
+Howe said of the promotion and of Bournemouth supporters: "It shouldn't be them thanking me, it should be me thanking them.
 It is a family club and deserves its moment in the sun."
-AFC Bournemouth confirmed their promotion on the last day of the season, 2 May 2015, with a 3–0 victory at Charlton Athletic and, due to already-promoted Watford's failure to win their last match, were crowned champions of the league.
+Bournemouth confirmed their promotion on the last day of the season, 2 May 2015, with a 3–0 victory at Charlton Athletic and, due to already-promoted Watford's failure to win their last match, were crowned champions of the league.

-Howe guided AFC Bournemouth to Premier League survival in their first season in the top flight football, with a 16th-place finish seeing them five points clear of the relegation zone.
-An even better campaign in 2016–17 saw AFC Bournemouth finish ninth.
+Howe guided Bournemouth to Premier League survival in their first season in the top flight football, with a 16th-place finish seeing them five points clear of the relegation zone.
+An even better campaign in 2016–17 saw Bournemouth finish ninth.
 A year later, he took them to 12th place in the Premier League to secure a fourth consecutive campaign at this level.

-Howe's side finished in 14th in the 2018–19 Premier League, but the club's 5-year stay in the Premier League ended in 2019–20 after AFC Bournemouth finished in 18th place.
+Howe's side finished in 14th in the 2018–19 Premier League, but the club's five-year stay in the Premier League ended in 2019–20 after Bournemouth finished in 18th place.

-On 1 August 2020, AFC Bournemouth announced that Howe had left the club by mutual consent, after eight years in charge.
+On 1 August 2020, Bournemouth announced that Howe had left the club by mutual consent, after eight years in charge.
 He became noted at Bournemouth for bringing in young players, improving them, and selling them on at a financial profit.

 In May 2021, Howe rejected an offer to become the manager of Celtic.
 A club statement blamed factors "outwith both his and our control" for the breakdown in their negotiations.